The Medical Series “The Pitt”

 This series explores what you imagine happening in a stressful medical setting.
 There is the formulaic nature of any big city emergency room, where the staff treats patients right off the street.

-If you watch this series, you’ll quickly notice that “The Pitt” doesn’t have background music.
-This serves to make the realism of what happens in the series even more authentic.
+In watching this series, you’ll quickly notice that “The Pitt” doesn’t have much background music.
+This makes the realism of what happens in the series even more authentic.

 “The Pitt” has earned significant praise for its respectful depiction of medical workers, including the sacrifices.
 There is both an emotional and physical strain that emergency room work demands of doctors and nurses.